electrify-RVA/electrify-rva.github.io/docs/safety-and-pollution.md

 {% include video-embeds/home-explosion-news.html %}

 Explosions are caused by gas leaks, of which Richmond has nearly a thousand.
 We have thousands of miles of pipes, and not enough staff to maintain them without leaking.
 As Richmond continues [expanding its gas infrastructure](./cost.md), the problem becomes more severe.
-The simple truth is that gas leaks, and leaked gas can ignite or explode.
+The simple truth is that it's impossible to operate a gas utility without the risk of explosion.
 Richmond City Council and the Mayor should prioritize retiring our gas utility, and along with it the risk of leaks and explosions.

 ## Gas is poisoning the air in your home and workplace